The Honors Program in Theatre Studies

 Honors Thesis

-In Honors Thesis, the third and culminating 4-credit Honors Seminar, students write a 30-40-page critical thesis developed from original research (not including endnotes and works cited) with the guidance of a fulltime faculty member that occurs in weekly meetings.
+Honors Thesis students undertake original research culminating in a 30-40-page critical thesis (not including endnotes and works cited) with the guidance of a full-time faculty with whom they meet weekly.

-Students apply to write an Honors Thesis after completing two or more Honors Seminars with a grade of B+ or better.
-Students should develop a research proposal and then approach a full time faculty member with areas of expertise that match the subject of the proposed thesis to serve as a thesis advisor.
+Students can apply to write an Honors Thesis after completing two or more Honors Seminars with a grade of B+ or better.

-Theses deadlines are December 10 for the fall semester and April 25 for the spring semester.
-Students may have more than one advisor (one in Drama, the other can be in another NYU department).
-This option must be approved by the Drama faculty advisor and the Director of the Honors Program.
+Thesis deadlines are December 10 for the fall semester and April 25 for the spring semester.
+Students may have more than one thesis advisor.
+This option must be approved by the thesis advisor in Drama and the Director of the Honors Program.

 For questions contact Carol Martin, Director of the Honors Program at carol.martin@nyu.edu.